-In future, it can then identify, categorize, and filter new messaging without the need for concrete, pre-defined rules.
-Any messages that it cannot categorize will be flagged and referred to human operators – and the feedback it gets from operators will help to further train the system.
+In future, it can then identify, categorise, and filter new messaging without the need for concrete, pre-defined rules.
+Any messages that it cannot categorise will be flagged and referred to human operators — and the feedback it gets from operators will help to further train the system.

 Guided Machine Learning

 This feedback process is important to the idea of guided machine learning.
 Essentially, this is supervised learning with an added layer of human oversight.
 Machine learning can be incredibly flexible — in the right context.